Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 ### Amazon WebServices
 1. Create an account at aws.amazon.com
-2. Open the S3 application and create an S3 bucket named "alpha-exchange"
+2. Open the S3 application and create a new S3 bucket  with a globally unique name mine is "pp5-alpha-exchange"
 3. Uncheck the "Block All Public access setting"
 4. In the Properties section, navigate to the "Static Website Hosting" section and click edit
 5. Enable the setting, and set the index.html and the error.html values